Twitter’s China boss Kathy Chen quits after 8 months

 Domestically, the Sina Weibo microblogging platform and Tencent’s WeChat messaging app are more widely used.
 But Chinese entities, including the state news agency Xinhua, use Twitter to reach audiences abroad.

-Chen, who previously worked at Microsoft and Cisco, was brought in to lure more Chinese advertisers to Twitter.
+Chen, who previously worked at Microsoft and Cisco , was brought in to lure more Chinese advertisers to Twitter.
 At the time, social media criticism focused on her early work with Chinese state-affiliated enterprises.

 “Now that the Twitter APAC team is working directly with Chinese advertisers, this is the right time for me to leave the company,” she wrote.

-Twitter grew its Greater China advertiser base nearly 400 per cent over the past two years, she wrote, making it one of the firm’s fastest growing revenue markets in Asia Pacific (APAC).
+Twitter grew its Greater China advertiser base nearly 400 percent over the past two years, she wrote, making it one of the firm’s fastest growing revenue markets in Asia Pacific (APAC).

-Twitter’s top Chinese advertisers have included Chinese smartphone maker Xiaomi, online shopping giant Alibaba Group, white goods producer Qingdao Haier and flag carrier Air China.
+Twitter’s top Chinese advertisers have included Chinese smartphone maker Xiaomi, online shopping giant Alibaba Group , white goods producer Qingdao Haier and flag carrier Air China.

 “We remain committed to this market,” Chen said, adding the company’s Hong Kong office would remain open.